 2. The stairs are directly ahead and very close

 Distance matters.
-A staircase far away at the end of a hall feels different from one that starts almost immediately after the threshold.
+A staircase far away at the end of a hall feels completely different from one that starts almost immediately after the threshold.

 3. The stairs also control the main circulation path

 If almost everyone entering the home must immediately move along that stair line, the layout feels more hurried and more exposed.
+Seriously — that's a compounding problem.

 Simple ways to do that:

-- use a rug to define the threshold
+- Use a rug to define the threshold

-- improve the light at the entry so the space feels grounded
+- Improve the light at the entry so the space feels grounded

-- clear the area between the door and the stairs
+- Clear the area between the door and the stairs

 When stronger screening is actually worth it